SpecialKO/SKIFsvc/README.md

 * `Stop`  - Stops any running instances of the service.
 Can also be used to attempt to force-eject leftover injections of Special K.

 * `<empty>` - SKIFsvc will attempt to detect if an instance of the service is currently running, and act based on that.

+* `Proxy64` - Supported only by 32-bit SKIFsvc and tells it to proxy-start the 64-bit SKIFsvc.
+Used in SKIF to skip one UAC prompt if the service is launched elevated.